nginxinc/nginx-controller-lab/docs/class1/module1/lab5.rst

 Add a Gateway using the GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    1. In the Controller GUI tab of the web browser (you **MUST** do this from the Jumphost / Chrome)
+    1. In the Controller GUI tab of the web browser (you **MUST** do this from the Jumphost / Chrome -
+    Controller: https://10.1.1.5 login:  admin@acmefinancial.net password: Admin123!@# )

-    2. Select the Services menu from the navigation bar
+    2. Select the `Services` menu from the navigation bar
     3. Select Gateways
     4. Select Overview
     5. Select |create|